LIGHTFRANTICE/Free-Data-Precision-Format/README.md

 ## ONGOING

-A library to generate and convert free data precision formats.
+A Library/Module to generate and convert data precision formats.

+This module aims to provide a basic universal platform to generate your own format and make it calculable.